Best Free PDF Tools for Students in 2026

 PDF Tools for Chromebook Students

-Chromebooks are the most common student device - lightweight, affordable, designed for the browser.
-The problem: most desktop PDF software doesn't run on ChromeOS.
-Adobe Acrobat doesn't install.
+Chromebooks are the most common student device — lightweight, affordable, designed for the browser.
+The problem: most desktop PDF software does not run on ChromeOS.
+Adobe Acrobat does not install.
 Neither do most traditional tools.

 Browser-based PDF tools are, in practice, built for Chromebooks.
 Everything runs in Chrome with no compatibility issues, no installation, and no storage overhead.